Adaptation and Implementation of Project Encuentro in the U.S.-Mexico Border

 Detailed Description

-Social Network HIV Testing Component.
-To prepare for the rolling-out of the social network HIV testing component (during month 6 of year 2), the investigators will convene a two day training with partner organizations from both sides of the border to train staff on the social network referral methodology.
+Social Network HIV Testing.
+To prepare for the rolling-out of the social network HIV testing component, the investigators will convene a two day training with partner organizations from both sides of the border to train staff on the social network referral methodology.
 Research staff will initiate the recruitment of seeds by recruiting four to six seeds per city.
 Counselors, at the partner organizations, will begin by administering a rapid HIV test and provide pre and post-test counseling to seeds.
-Counselors, who will be trained in the social network assessment methodology, will then ask seeds to list other drug users in their social network who they believe are at risk of contracting HIV.
+Counselors, who will be trained in the social network assessment methodology, will then ask seeds to list other PWID in their social network who they believe are at risk of contracting HIV.
 Counselors will then provide participants with 3 coupons to recruit identified network members for an HIV test.
 Referred participants who engage in high-risk behavior will be also provided with 3 coupons to refer their own network members for an HIV test.
 Whenever social network HIV testing rates slow, research staff will re-seed in the communities to begin the recruitment process again.
 Counselors will make appointments for all participants who test positive for confirmatory HIV testing at the respective local governmental health care institutions.
 A research staff will follow-up with HIV positive participants to engage them in care.
 Throughout the duration of the project, monthly meetings will be convened between research staff involved in the project to ascertain that procedures are being followed and retrain if the need arises.
-The social network component of the intervention will continue until month 12 of year 5.
+The social network component of the intervention will continue throughout the duration of the study.
+Fidelity will be monitored by the partner organizations who have extensive experience delivering HIV testing.

 The Peer Network Intervention.
-During month 1 of year 4, we will roll-out the peer network behavioral intervention.
 Two peer leaders will be selected from each city to deliver the intervention sessions.
-Eligibility criteria will be being former drug users, having extensive contacts, high degree of trust among peers, and motivation and demonstrated ability to work fixed hours.
-During month 12 of year 3, training sessions, in collaboration with partner organization, will be conducted to train peer leaders over the course of two weeks during ten training sessions lasting 3 hours per session.
+Eligibility criteria will be being former PWID, having extensive contacts, high degree of trust among peers, and motivation and demonstrated ability to work fixed hours.
+Training sessions, in collaboration with partner organization, will be conducted to train peer leaders over the course of two weeks during ten training sessions lasting 3 hours per session.
 Peer leaders will be trained in the curriculum as well as in psychosocial theory as the basis for behavioral interventions, interactive group management, HIV risk reduction, effective instruction for role-plays, and social network recruitment methods.
-Peer leaders will recruit drug users they know who will be asked, in turn, to recruit other drug users in their networks.
+Peer leaders will recruit PWID they know who will be asked, in turn, to recruit other PWID in their networks.
 If this initial contact is unable to recruit network members, peer leaders will select other initial contact.
-Peer leaders will deliver the intervention to 300 drug users (150 per border city) in cycles composed of small social networks of 5-6 drug users.
+Peer leaders will deliver the intervention to 300 PWID (150 per border city) in cycles composed of small social networks of 5-6 PWID.
 Four intervention cycles will be held per month and will consist of 3 consecutive sessions of 2 hours in duration delivered in the early afternoon.
 Peer leaders will be expected to comply with a fixed work schedule of 10 hours per week and will be asked to actively recruit social networks for each intervention cycle.
-Although we expect the specific information and roles plays to change based on the findings of our formative phase and our sessions of acceptability and feasibility with our CAB and coalition, the peer network intervention will have the following structure.
-The first session of the intervention will cover training in social contexts of risk and strategies to avoid them through role plays, techniques for harm reduction for injection and non-injection drug use, and available community resources to deal with substance abuse.
+The peer network intervention will have the following structure.
+The first session of the intervention will cover training in social contexts of risk and strategies to avoid them through role plays, techniques for harm reduction for injection drug use, and available community resources to deal with substance abuse.
 The second session will provide information about HIV and Sexually Transmitted Diseases through games, didactic sessions, and exercises to rank the risk of contracting HIV from various behaviors, negotiation skills for condom use in situations of high risk such as exchange of sex for drugs.
 The third session will consist of training in advocacy and sexual rights and establishment of a personal and social network risk reduction plan.
 Ethnographers will be trained to document the process of delivery such as number of participants per intervention cycle.
-Research staff will attend one intervention session per cycle to assess intervention fidelity.
-Weekly meetings will be held with peer leaders and research staff to discuss problems, solutions, and planning of community wide events.
+Research staff will attend intervention sessions to assess intervention fidelity.
+Weekly meetings will be held with peer leaders and research staff to discuss problems, solutions.

 Community-Wide Events.
-The community coalition in collaboration with the CAB and peer leaders will be asked to plan and convene educational meetings at the community level with drug and non-drug users to deliver information on topics such as drug use prevention and treatment, HIV and risk reduction skills, and other issues affecting the HIV risk of communities such as persecution of drug users by police, human rights violations, and sexual violence.
+The community coalition in collaboration with the CAB and peer leaders will be asked to plan and convene meetings and implement events including health fairs at the community level with PWID to deliver health services and information on topics such as drug use prevention and treatment, HIV and risk reduction skills, and other issues affecting the HIV risk of communities such as persecution of PWID by police, human rights violations, and sexual violence.
 They will identify experts on topics identified and invite them as guest speakers.
+Fidelity will be assessed primarily assessed through process documentation (attendance logs, record-keeping) of event activities.

 Study Type